mnemnion/orb/doc/md/Orbit/section.md

 # Section metatable

-   Sections consist of a header and body\.
-The body may contain one or more blocks, followed by zero or more child sections\.
+   Sections consist of a header and body.
+The body may contain one or more blocks, followed by zero or more child sections.

- The header and block may both be virtual, but will always be present\.
+ The header and block may both be virtual, but will always be present.

- In the first pass, we fill a lines array with the raw contents of the section\.
+ In the first pass, we fill a lines array with the raw contents of the section.

- This is subsequently refined into various blocks\.
+ This is subsequently refined into various blocks.

 ## Array

-   The array portion of a section starts at \[1\] with a header\.
-The rest consists, optionally, of nodes of types Block and Section\.
+   The array portion of a section starts at [1] with a header.
+The rest consists, optionally, of nodes of types Block and Section.

 ## Fields

- \- header : The header for the section\.
+ - header : The header for the section.
- \- level : The header level, lifted from the header for ease of use
+ - level : The header level, lifted from the header for ease of use
- \- lines : An array of the lines owned by the section\.
-Note that
-           this doesn't include the header\.
+ - lines : An array of the lines owned by the section.
+Note that this doesn't include the header.

 ### Includes